 When possible students will have opportunities for physical activity beyond physical education class on a daily basis.
 Students will be encouraged to reduce sedentary time, and will not be required to engage in sedentary activities for more than two hours without an opportunity to stretch and move around.
 Short (3-5 minute) “energy release” physical activity breaks will be provided between classes in elementary school, for example, programs such as Take 10!
 And ABC for Fitness will be used to incorporate short activity breaks into the day.

 Teachers will be expected to incorporate opportunities for physical activity in the classroom whenever possible and will be encouraged to serve as role models by being physically active alongside the students.

 All elementary school students will have at least 20 minutes a day of supervised recess during which moderate to vigorous physical activity will be encouraged.
-Outdoor recess will only be withheld in the event of extreme weather, as defined by the district (this may vary regionally).
-In the event that recess must be held indoors, teachers and staff will follow the buildings recess guidelines developed by the school’s Wellness Committee, to ensure adequate physical activity for students.
+Outdoor recess will only be withheld in the event of extreme weather, as defined by the district which will vary based on location.
+In the event that recess must be held indoors, teachers and staff will follow the buildings recess guidelines to ensure adequate physical activity for students.